codekiddy2/Visual-Studio-gtkmm/README.md

 ABOUT Visual-Studio-gtkmm:

 Visual Studio 2013 projects configured to build gtk+ and gtkmm dependencies from scrach up to gtkmm.

+Each folder here contains a README to explain how to use it's contents.

 REQUIRED DIRECTORY TREE ON LOCAL HOST: